 But it is also a very fun and challenging hike you can undertake which would only take you about a half day to do in most cases if you’re in Vegas and want to escape the city.

-6) Bonus: 4 hikes at Zion National Park
+6) Hiking trails at Zion National Park:

 Location: 2-3 hours North East of Las Vegas.